-- 2. Provide a unit price table, sample shown below, to designate the work to which a unit price arrangement applies.
-The table shall include: - 1. the price per unit and the estimated total price for each item listed; - 2. a complete description of each type of work covered; and - 3. items as described in the referenced specification section.
+- 1. Unit prices should only be used in instances where the quantity can only be roughly estimated (e.g. earth work).
+The approval of the Departmental Representative shall be sought in advance of their use. - 2.
+If required, provide a unit price table for inclusion in the construction Bid and Acceptance (BA) Form, sample to be provided by the Departmental Representative, when requested, to designate the work to which a unit price arrangement applies.
+The table shall include: - 1. the price per unit and the estimated total price for each item listed; - 2. a complete description of each type of work covered, and; - 3. items as described in the referenced specification section.